-5.2.
+3.2.
 Required Tools and Equipment

-The following tools are required to install the Wrist Camera:

-• 2 mm slotted screwdriver to perform terminal block connections when wiring.

-Provided tools with the Wrist Camera:

-• 4 mm hex key to mount the Wrist Camera on a Universal Robots model.
+- The following tools are required to install the Wrist Camera: - 2 mm slotted screwdriver (not provided) to perform terminal block connections when wiring. - o 4 mm hex key to mount the Wrist Camera on a Universal Robots model. - The following parts are required for setup: - A Universal Robots UR3, UR5, UR10 or UR16 model, along with its controller

-Optional tools if installing with CUR-AGC-085-RWC or CUR-AGC-140-RWC:

-• None.
-Use the provided 4 mm hex key.

-The following parts are required for setup:

-• A Universal Robots UR3, UR5 or UR10 model, along with its controller